zerwes/hiyapyco/README.md

     from jinja2 import Environment, Undefined, DebugUndefined, StrictUndefined hiyapyco.jinja2env = Environment(undefined=StrictUndefined)

-This will raise a `hiyapyco.HiYaPyCoImplementationException` wrapped arround the `jinja2.UndefinedError` pointing at the strig causing the error.
+This will raise a `hiyapyco.HiYaPyCoImplementationException` wrapped arround the `jinja2.UndefinedError` pointing at the string causing the error.

 #### more informations